Chronic Pain And Well-Being

 Here are some suggestions for helping you to cope:

 • Be kind to yourself - Try not to beat yourself up for not being able to do the things you used to manage.
-You cannot help being in pain and it’s definitely not something you would choose to be experiencing.
+You cannot help being in pain.
 Notice if you are having negative thoughts and then offer yourself some compassion.
 In the same way you would to a friend or a loved one.

-• Accept help - If someone offers help learn to accept this.
+• Accept help - If someone offers help, learn to accept this.
 If anything, you may be doing them a favour by taking them up on the offer.
-Sometimes friends or family members feel helpless and giving them direction may be a relief as they feel they are able to do something to support you.
-So you could both be benefiting by accepting assistance.
+Sometimes friends or family members feel helpless, and giving them direction may be a relief, as they feel they are able to do something to support you.

 • Ask for help - It may feel awkward or uncomfortable to ask for help.
 It often gets easier with practice.
 As mentioned in the point above, some people will be glad to be asked as they feel they are able to do something to help.

-• Recognise your strengths - Losing the independence you had is likely to be a huge change to your life in many ways.
+• Recognise your strengths - Losing the independence you had is likely to be a major change to your life.
 You may have felt useful by working or doing household tasks.
-If you are no longer able to do the things that gave you a sense of purpose it may lead to low self-worth.
+If you are no longer able to do the things that gave you a sense of purpose, it may lead to low self-worth.
 Take time to reflect on your strengths.
-This could be things like being a good listener, being able to give good practical advice, or having in-depth knowledge on certain topics.
+These could be things like being a good listener, being able to give good practical advice, or having in-depth knowledge on certain topics.

 Loss of independence may impact your social life.
 I have added some suggestions below for helping maintain or develop a new social life.

-Persistant pain may impact your social life leading to isolation and loneliness.
+Persistent pain may impact your social life, leading to isolation and loneliness.
 You may find:

-• It may be harder to travel to meet people or to sit for a period of time in a chair that may not be supportive enough;
+• It is harder to travel to meet people or to sit for a period of time in a chair that may not be supportive enough.

-• You may worry about needing to cancel plans last minute if you have a flare-up and worry about letting people down;
+• Worry about needing to cancel plans at the last minute if you have a flare-up.

-• If you work, you may need to take time off or end up leaving.
+• If you work, you may need to take time off or stop working.

-Learn a new skill - Is there something new you would like to learn?
+• Learn a new skill - Is there something new you would like to learn?
 Some local colleges run classroom or online short courses.
 These can be a good way to try something out as well as a way of meeting like-minded people.
-Or, maybe there is an online or in-person workshop or group where people meet for something like meditation (which may be helpful for managing pain as well as the social side of doing a group activity)
+Or, maybe there is an online or in-person workshop or group where people meet for something like meditation, crafts, or book discussions.

 Chronic pain has the potential to bring a lot of change in a romantic relationship: